sass/sass/doc-src/SASS_REFERENCE.md

 Compressed style takes up the minimum amount of space possible, having no whitespace except that necessary to separate selectors and a newline at the end of the file.
+It also includes some other minor compressions, such as choosing the smallest representation for colors.
 It's not meant to be human-readable.
 For example: